- In the Netherlands, clinical studies using (specialised) medicinal products must be approved by a certified ethics committee.

 Dutch law has established limits regarding how long the ethics committee and competent authority can take to review a clinical trial application (CTA).

-− The competent authority has two weeks to complete review and issue a ‘statement of no objection’; in the case of specialised medicinal products, an additional 30 days is allowed.
+- The competent authority has two weeks to complete their review and issue a ‘statement of no objection’; in the case of specialised medicinal products, an additional 30 days is allowed.

-− Approval by the ethics committee should occur within 60 days of receiving the CTA, during which the ethics committee can request additional information.
+- Approval by the ethics committee should occur within 60 days of receiving the CTA, during which time the ethics committee can request additional information.

 - If the CCMO conducts the review, an additional 30 days is allowed.